Editor’s Note: The X Factor is a blog series featuring data rockstars and their everyday challenges and solutions.

 Despite the accomplishments, McCraney knows that it will still be an uphill battle to get the entire trucking industry to approach issues with a data-driven mindset.

 “Transportation still has an old-school way of thinking,” McCraney says.
 “Going forward, the biggest task we hope to solve will be to gauge driver turnover since it is a consistent issue across our industry.
 We’ll be doing more predictive analytics to help customers and drivers since they both act as our customers.”

-Learn how Alan was able to implement one solution for eleven different departments in the full story.
+Learn how Alan was able to implement one solution for eleven different departments in

 Put your data to work with a free trial.